tringuyenminh2801/thesis/steps.md

+# INITIAL STEPS

+1. Make sure that your RDS database is private and you can SSH to the EC2 publicly via port 22.
+2. Create a custom parameter group for your Postgres database, set the `rds.logical_replication` setting to 1.
+Detail for setup CDC for Postgres visit [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Replication.Logical.html)

 # SETUP EC2 AND POSTGRES

-Make sure that your RDS database is private and you can SSH to the EC2 publicly via port 22.

 1. Update
 ```bash